Gabriel Mbega Obiang Lima: Achievements

-Howbeit, in 2020, the outbreak of COVID-19 has led to critical problems, such as reduction in oil prices, for oil companies and industry stakeholders.
-In view of that, the Ministry of Mines and Hydrocarbon under Mbega's leadership has granted oil and gas companies a two-year extension of their exploration programs as the Ministry continues to ensure that local content are promoted, technology transfers are increased, and additional local goods and services are patronized.
+The outbreak of COVID-19 has led to critical problems, such as reduction in oil prices, for oil companies and industry stakeholders.
+As a result, the Ministry of Mines and Hydrocarbon under Mbega's leadership has granted oil and gas companies a two-year extension of their exploration programs.
 In the same vein, a feasibility study has successfully been carried out on Punta Europa Modular Refinery, a project which was commissioned to V-Fuels Oil and Gas Engineering with the aim of reducing dependence on the importation of refined products, fending off stock breaks and preventing the depletion of the State's foreign exchange reserves.
-Further deliberations are expected to take to place to conclude on Heads of Agreement negotiations by end of the year 2020, with final investment decisions to be made in the first quarter of 2021.
 The Ministry again has introduced a new petroleum regulatory framework, a modernized version of the old regulation, which is aimed at maintaining the nation's attractive appeal to foreign investors.
 The new regulatory framework addresses notable concerns including but not limited to the extension of the productive life of mature fields by structures enabling operators to generate greater value from these assets, the exploration of marginal and onshore fields along with investments in deep and ultra deep water acreages, and the monetization of gas and the growth of the petrochemicals industry.
 More significantly, this new regulation ensures the integration of the national workforce and local businesses across the value-chain.
 The new regulation is regarded as a significant component of Equatorial Guinea's recovery strategy for post COVID-19 to aid the country perform even better than she has already been doing.

 Again, Equatorial Guinea sealed a contract with a State-owned Russian geological exploration company, Rosgeo to undertake geological mapping project in the country.
-The project is expected to focus on Rio Muni area where there would be scouting works for state geological mapping and complex seismic acquisition.
+The project is expected to focus on the Rio Muni area, where there would be scouting works for state geological mapping and complex seismic acquisition.
 The aim of this project is to analyze landscape conditions for geological surveying, prospecting and technical conditions for the arrangement of geological camp in Rio Muni, determine the scope of mapping drilling and conduct research into the possibility of mineralogical sampling of channel deposits.
 Upon successful completion of the project, the Rio Muni region of Equatorial Guinea is projected to become a novel natural resources center not just for onshore oil and gas operations but also for mining and minerals as the exploration exercise will provide the grounds for this next stage of growth in the industry.
 A preliminary team has been deployed by Rosgeo to commence work on the project as of October 2020.